 If we were to compare the effect of ransomware to an illness, ransomware software would represent a virus or bacteria.
 Once the virus or bacteria gets into the body of the host, it is able to multiply and infect the entire system, often with fatal results.
 It is the same with ransomware, once it enters the system, it may be impossible to stop.

-However, just like a bacteria or a virus does not simply fly from one host to another, neither does ransomware.
+However, just like a bacteria or a virus does not simply fly from one host to another on its own, neither does ransomware.
 It must somehow be introduced into the system.
 And the most effective measures of defense are at this stage – aimed to prevent ransomware from entering the system in the first place.

 Just like bacteria and viruses, ransomware may be delivered using different paths.
 For example, a bacteria or a virus may spread by touch or by saliva droplets.
 Similarly, ransomware may just as easily be delivered by phishing and social engineering or by exploiting vulnerabilities in the system.
 And nowadays, most such vulnerabilities are web vulnerabilities (for an explanation of why – see Reason 3 below).